What Does It Mean to Have High Blood Pressure?

 • Prioritizing stress relief and sleep

-The only thing worse than having high blood pressure, is to have undiagnosed high blood pressure.
+The only thing worse than having high blood pressure is to have undiagnosed high blood pressure.
 Surprisingly, that’s often the case.
 The best way to stay on top of high blood pressure – and all of your other heart health needs – is to routinely see your cardiologist.
-Meet our team of experts that are ready to care for you!
+Meet our team of experts at Georgia Heart Institute who are ready to care for you!